Daily readings

 Thursday, July 9, 2026

 Saints Augustine Zhao Rong, Priest, and Companions, Martyrs.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaints Augustine Zhao Rong, Priest, and Companions, Martyrs